MyPerfectWords - Essay Writing Service

 Use action to lead some sentences: The afternoon my grandmother died, I... becomes My grandmother died on a Tuesday afternoon, and I...
 Start with context or description: In the weight room at 6 AM, the only sounds were... instead of I went to the weight room at 6 AM and heard...
 Occasional passive voice, judicious sentence combining, and varied syntax prevent monotony without eliminating the first person entirely.

-Can I write about controversial opinions I hold?
+Can I write about controversial opinions I hold in a descriptive essay about myself essay?

 Risky but possible if handled thoughtfully.
 If your essay requires revealing controversial opinions (political, religious, social), present them respectfully, acknowledge complexity, avoid strawmanning opposing views, and focus more on why you hold these views than on why others are wrong.